 Domestic Critical Disability Studies PhD: PhD fellowship and priority for TA employment (Years 1 - 6) + Health plan

-CONDITIONS: Funding is contingent on continuous registration as a full-time student, continued satisfactory academic performance, and fulfillment of any funding-related employment obligations.
+CONDITIONS: Funding is contingent on continuous registration as a full–time student, continued satisfactory academic progress as determined by Faculty of Graduate Studies Regulations and Program Requirements, and fulfillment of any funding-related employment obligations.

 Note: It is the student's responsibility to register as 'active' in each term to remain eligible.
 Additionally, the priority is for graduate students to progress academically in each stage of our program and ensure all degree requirements in their research-based MA or PhD program are met.
 Any employment opportunity is an additional responsibility to fulfill while maintaining academic excellence.